auth0/docs/articles/api/authentication/_sign-up.md

   "link": "#signup"
 }) %>

-Given a user's credentials, and a `connection`, this endpoint will create a new user using active authentication.
+Given a user's credentials and a `connection`, this endpoint creates a new user.

 This endpoint only works for database connections.